opendexnetwork/opendex.network/02-peer-protocol.md

     `repeated Address addresses = 1`
     The sender's listening TCP addresses

-    `repeated string pairs = 2`
+    `repeated string orderbooks = 2`
-    The sender's list of trading pair symbols, constructed with the base currency first, followed by a  '/' separator and the quote currency (e.g., [“LTC/BTC”, “DAI/BTC”])
+    The sender's list of orderbook symbols and delays, constructed with the base currency first, followed by a  '/' separator and the quote currency, second '/' separator and the delay. (e.g., [“LTC/BTC/0”, “DAI/BTC/2”])

     `string raiden_address = 3`
     The sender's Raiden address